AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 # R9_sub_R1_trimmed.fq.gz        8968      7662
 ```

-DADA2 also holds a handy quality plotting function to let you visual how your reads are doing, `plotQualityProfile()`.
+DADA2 also holds a handy quality plotting function to let you visualize how your reads are doing, `plotQualityProfile()`.
 By running that on our variable that holds all of our forward and reverse filtered reads, we can easily generate plots for all of them or a subset of them if wanted:

 ```R
 plotQualityProfile(filtered_forward_reads)